Daniel-KM/Omeka-S-module-Contribute/README.md

 - [ ] Manage value annotations.
 - [ ] Include all fields as form elements (included laminas collections of elements).
 - [ ] Allow to edit item and media together.
+- [x] Use a three state (true, false, null) for validated/not-validated/undefined.

 Warning